-On the other hand, researchers have also utilized automated digital time-lapse cameras mounted on the ground for monitoring green-leaf phenologies in forests (\cite{Richardson2009EcolAppl}), grasslands (\cite{Browning2017RemSen}), and alpine meadows (\cite{IdeOguma2013EcolInfom}).
-Unlike satellite imagery, ground-based cameras provide images free of clouds and atmospheric effects.
-Also, they can obtain high-resolution (i.e., sub-meter scale) and frequent (i.e., daily or hourly) images at a meager cost.
-Most previous studies with such cameras were about calculating the phenology index (e.g., excess greenness, \cite{Woebbecke1995ASAE}) by setting some regions of interest (ROI) in the images.
-Few studies have utilized such images in monitoring vegetation distributions.
-This lack of studies seems to be because applying such time-lapse imagery in monitoring vegetation distribution has two technical challenges.
-The first one is the spectral sensitivity of the cameras.
-Researchers have reported that using multi/hyperspectral data, especially in infra-red regions, improves the accuracy in vegetation classification (\cite{Thenkabail2004RemSenEnv}, \cite{Schmidt2003RemSenEnv}).
-However, ordinal digital cameras can only obtain three bands in the visible range (Red, Green, and Blue), making it harder to classify vegetation accurately.
-The second one is the availability of images in geospatial analyses.
-Since digital time-lapse cameras are mounted on the ground, transforming these images into geospatial data (e.g., orthoimage, this process is called georectification) is challenging.
-In other words, even if we classify the vegetation from such images, we cannot quantitatively measure and analyze it using Geographic Information Systems (GIS) tools.
-Georectification is essential for utilizing time-lapse cameras in scientific conservation planning.
+Researchers have utilized automated digital time-lapse cameras mounted on the ground to monitor green-leaf phenology in forests (\cite{Richardson2009EcolAppl}), grasslands (\cite{Browning2017RemSen}), and alpine meadows (\cite{IdeOguma2013EcolInfom}).
+Unlike satellite imagery, ground-based cameras provide images free of cloud and atmospheric effects.
+In addition, they can obtain high-resolution (i.e., sub-meter scale) and frequent (i.e., daily or hourly) images at a low cost.
+Most previous studies using such cameras have calculated the phenology index (e.g., excess greenness, \cite{Woebbecke1995ASAE}) by setting some regions of interest (ROI) in the images.
+Few studies have utilized such images to monitor vegetation distributions.
+This is possibly because applying such time-lapse imagery to monitor vegetation distribution has two technical challenges.
+The first limitation is the spectral sensitivity of the camera.
+Ordinary digital cameras can only obtain three bands in the visible range (Red, Green, and Blue), rendering the accurate classification of vegetation difficult.
+However, researchers have reported that using multi/hyperspectral data, particularly in infrared regions, improves the accuracy of vegetation classification (\cite{Thenkabail2004RemSenEnv}, \cite{Schmidt2003RemSenEnv}).
+The second limitation is the availability of images in geospatial analyses.
+As digital time-lapse cameras are mounted on the ground, transforming the images into geospatial data (e.g., orthoimages; this process is called georectification) is challenging.
+That is, even if we classify vegetation from such images, we cannot quantitatively measure and analyze it using Geographic Information System (GIS) tools.
+Georectification is essential for utilizing time-lapse cameras in conservation planning.

-This study proposes an automated method for drawing vegetation classification maps with a digital time-lapse camera by solving these two challenges.
+This study proposes an automated method for drawing vegetation classification maps using a digital time-lapse camera by solving the two above-mentioned challenges.
 We solved the first challenge by using time-lapse images to classify vegetation.
-The autumn leaf phenology, which varies among species, was utilized in the classification process.
-We show the effectiveness of such phenological information in vegetation classification.
-A novel georectification method for ground-based images was also developed to tackle the second challenge.
-Using the proposed procedure, we generated a vegetation classification map from time-lapse images of the Japanese alps.
-Our approach enables us to continuously monitor vegetation distribution and its changes at a plant-community scale, covering broad areas at a meager cost.
+Fall leaf phenology, which varies among species, was used for classification.
+We demonstrated the effectiveness of such phenological information for vegetation classification.
+A novel georectification method for ground-based images was developed to address the second challenge.
+Using the proposed procedure, we generated a vegetation classification map from the time-lapse images of the Japanese Alps.
+Our approach enabled us to continuously monitor vegetation distribution and its changes at a plant-community scale, covering broad areas at a low cost.

 \hypertarget{materials-and-methods}{%